cubewise-code/tm1py/Tests/_readme.md

 - `EnableSandboxDimension` config parameter must be set to `F` for the target TM1 instance

+- `EnableTIDebugging` config parameter must be set to `T` for the target TM1 instance

 # Run TM1py Tests

 ## Run tests via commandline